165th New York Infantry Regiment

-The 165th New York Infantry Regiment (aka, "2nd Battalion Duryée's Zouaves" and "Smith's Zouaves") was an infantry regiment in the Union Army during the American Civil War.
+The 165th New York Infantry Regiment (a.k.a., "2nd Battalion Duryée's Zouaves" and "Smith's Zouaves") was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 165th New York Infantry was organized at New York City, New York beginning August 1862 and mustered in for three-years service from August through December 1862 under the command of Lieutenant Colonel Abel Smith Jr..
 Ten companies were eventually recruited for the regiment, but the last four companies recruited were consolidated with the first six companies.

 The 165th New York Infantry was regarded as a sister regiment to the 5th New York Volunteer Infantry.
 The regiment wore the same uniform as the 5th New York Infantry with the exception of the tassel of the fez, which was dark blue instead of yellow-gold.
 Photographic evidence suggests that later in the war the 165th New York Infantry was given replacement sashes that were a solid red color without the light blue trim.

 The regiment was attached to Independent Command, Department of the Gulf, to January 1863.
 3rd Brigade, 2nd Division, XIX Corps, Department of the Gulf, to July 1863.
 1st Brigade, 3rd Division, XIX Corps, to February 1864.
 3rd Brigade, 1st Division, XIX Corps, Department of the Gulf, to July 1864, and Army of the Shenandoah, Middle Military Division, to February 1865.
 3rd Brigade, 1st Provisional Division, Army of the Shenandoah, to April 1865.
 3rd Brigade, Dwight's Division, Department of Washington, to June 1865.
 Dwight's Division, Department of the South, to September 1865.

 The 165th New York Infantry mustered out of service September 1, 1865.